 “Chester Englander is a master of all percussion instruments, but his really special and unique gift to the world is his cimbalom playing.
 He has brought a new level of facility and virtuosity to the instrument, a new level of tonal color and command that brings cimbalom playing to a whole new level.
 Having worked with him many, many times with John Adams’ work Scheherazade.2, I can’t imagine a more conscientious colleague who truly loves making music and is also a joy to be around.” – Leila Josefowicz

 Chester Englander also performs as a specialist on the cimbalom.
-He has performed on cimbalom with the Los Angeles Philharmonic and New Music Group, the San Francisco Symphony, the New York Philharmonic, the Chicago Symphony, The Cleveland Orchestra, the Boston Symphony, the National Symphony, the Toronto Symphony, the Saint Louis Symphony, the Seattle Symphony, the Atlanta Symphony, the Cincinnati Symphony, the Baltimore Symphony, the Buffalo Philharmonic, the Rochester Philharmonic, the Oregon Symphony, the Minnesota Orchestra, and the New World Symphony.
+He has performed on cimbalom with the Los Angeles Philharmonic and New Music Group, the San Francisco Symphony and Opera, the New York Philharmonic, the Chicago Symphony, The Cleveland Orchestra, the Boston Symphony, the National Symphony, the Toronto Symphony, the Saint Louis Symphony, the Seattle Symphony, the Atlanta Symphony, the Cincinnati Symphony, the Baltimore Symphony, the Buffalo Philharmonic, the Rochester Philharmonic, the Oregon Symphony, the Minnesota Orchestra, and the New World Symphony.
 He has performed under the baton of a considerable list of conductors, including David Robertson, Franz Welser-Möst, Susanna Mälkki, Peter Oundjian, Michael Tilson-Thomas, Esa-Pekka Salonen, Gustavo Dudamel, Alan Gilbert, John Adams, JoAnn Falletta, Jeffrey Kahane, Pablo Heras-Casado, Reinbert De Leeuw, and Peter Eötvös.

 “Adding exotic color to the orchestral palette are various-sized gongs and a prominent obbligato part for cimbalom, a kind of hammered dulcimer, whose metallic clangor lends a threatening undercurrent to the violin-orchestra discourse.
 Chester Englander, Adams’ cimbalomist of choice, dispatched the part wonderfully well.” – John von Rhein, Chicago Tribune 3/3/2017